Embed from Getty Images

 Singer Kurt Cobain not only defined a music genre, he unexpectedly influenced fashion today.

-Cobain’s long, greased blonde hair, layered plaid shirts, and torn jeans took a late 1980s, early 1990s Pacific Northwest music genre from an independent bar scene to the pages of Vogue.
+Cobain’s long blonde hair, layered plaid shirts, and torn jeans took grunge fashion from an independent bar scene to the pages of Vogue.
 After the release of Nirvana’s famed 1991 song, “Smells Like Teen Spirit,” Cobain’s lanky frame in over-sized clothing became en vogue with young people everywhere.
+Aside from wearing plaid, Cobain also embraced a feminine edge with Manic Panic hair dye, skinny scarves and oval-shaped sunglasses by Christian Francis Roth.
 Teens and young adults devoured images of Cobain, because not only was his image rebellious, it was also easily attainable.
 This may also have been a response to the expensive and flashy styles of the 1980s, where mall culture reigned supreme.

 As his fame grew, Cobain wore boat-neck stripe shirts.
 At the time these tops were reserved for preppy American females or hardcore Francophiles, but on Cobain, it was another variation of thrift-store chic.
 Another iconic piece was his fuzzy green cardigan at Nirvana’s Unplugged session that forever put grandpa sweaters on the fashion map.

 In 1992, runway shows for Christian Francis Roth, Anna Sui, and famously Perry Ellis featured what we know now as the first grunge-inspired collections.
 Although Fifth Avenue socialites didn’t sweep it all up, Vogue did feature a grunge-inspired editorial in their December 1992 issue.